ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 In short, each square on the board has a **desired time**.
 This is the ideal length for a goal on that square in order to have a balanced board.
 The goals that get picked may be a little longer or shorter than the desired time.
 To compensate for that, the **time difference** gets added to the total synergy of the row.
-So if a row has goals that are all **1** minute too short, the row gets **5** minutes of time difference synergy and is already close to having the maximum synergy allowed.
+So, if a row's goals are all **1** minute too short, the row receives **5** minutes of time difference synergy and is already close to the maximum synergy allowed.
 If a row has goals that are too long, the time difference gets subtracted from the total amount, meaning that the row has more room for additional synergies.

 The time differences are computed by simply subtracting the goal duration from the desired time.
 The goal durations can be found in the [goal list](#the-row), and the desired time is defined by the row on the board (again, see the generator doc for more info).
-For the example row those look like this:
+For the example row, those look like this:

 |                               | desired time of square | goal duration | time difference |
 |-------------------------------|------------------------|---------------|----------------|